Occupational Safety And Health Standards Pdf

 Step 7: Cross-reference letters of interpretation

 OSHA publishes letters of interpretation — official responses to specific questions about how a standard applies in a particular situation.
+In real terms, 134" and you'll find dozens.
 They're not standards, but they're how OSHA enforces the standard.
 Still, search "OSHA letter of interpretation 1910.
-But 134" and you'll find dozens.
 Read the ones that match your situation.

 Step 8: Check for state plan differences